Can You Mix Warm And Cool Colors In Decor?

 CHAIR WITH WARM AND COOL UNDERTONES

-A great example of this warm/cool tone balance is in my dining room.
+A great example of this warm/cool tone balance is in our living room.

 When a room in your home seems “off” but you don’t know why it might be the undertones!
 They play a very big role in creating beauty, interest, and cohesiveness in any room in your home.

 So practice finding the mass tone and the undertones in your furnishings.
-And follow all these easy tips for creating harmony in your home.
+And follow all these easy tips for creating harmony and beauty in your home.

 YOU MIGHT ALSO LIKE